 Bias in Criminal Justice

 When the vulnerabilities of race and immigration status intersect, they form a “prison to deportation pipeline,” a term used to describe a system that works to funnel Black and Latinx immigrants from the criminal court system into Immigration Customs and Enforcement (ICE) custody.
-Black immigrants are more likely to be detained, returned to their home country and prevented from returning than immigrants of other races or ethnicities, which is not surprising when you consider the experience of Black, U.S.-born people in at the United States.
+Black immigrants are more likely to be detained, returned to their home country and prevented from returning than immigrants of other races or ethnicities.
+They are also less likely to have their application for Deferred Action for Childhood Arrivals (DACA) accepted.
+This is not surprising when you consider the experience of Black, U.S.-born people in the United States.
 Black people are equally likely as other Americans to commit crimes, but they are significantly more likely to be stopped, questioned, arrested, charged, denied bail, convicted and serve longer sentences.

 Although they both face increased undue attention from police, the stakes are higher for Black immigrants than those born here or non-Black immigrants.
 Black immigrants make up one in five non-citizens facing deportation on criminal grounds, which is close to three times their share of the non-citizen population.
 Even a minor criminal charge can derail an immigration process or end in deportation.
 In fact, offenses that are treated as misdemeanors in criminal courts can be cause for automatic deportation in immigration court.